WangHan-combustion/FLASH5/FLASH4.4/source/physics/Eos/EosMain/Helmholtz_newtable/table_README.txt

 The table contains the following information in the following format

-Row 2: number of variables	number of derivatives
-Row 3: number of cells computed in each direction
+Row 2: total number of possible variables	number of derivatives	number of variables actually used in the table Row 3: number of cells computed in each direction
 Row 4: Flags for whether log is used in each direction Row 5: energy array size for this table		total energy array size		energy array giving cell boundary values